theinderbrar/brar_inderpal_lastFM/README.md

 - To remove an artist from your favorites, click on the heart icon again.
 The button color will change to white.
 - Head to the My Albums section to access a comprehensive list of albums from your favorite artists.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.